 Behavioural Insights into COVID-19

-This project assesses longer term impacts of COVID-19, and thus, future data collection is currently underway as a 3-month follow up, and is planned to continue in March 2021 to assess change overtime.
+This project assesses longer term impacts of COVID-19, and thus, future data collection is currently underway.

 Behavioural Insights into groups identified as at high risk of COVID-19

-This project was extended by our Partners and will now also assess longer term impacts of COVID-19 on these populations, making this an ongoing project with future data collection will commence in September 2020 and March 2021 to assess change over time.
+This project was extended by our Partners and will now also assess longer term impacts of COVID-19 on these populations, making this an ongoing project with future data collection.